Find out the BEST Way How to Clean a Whiteboard or Dry Erase Board. You don't need any special cleaners either. It's SO simple!

-Simply take some warm soapy water (you could use hand soap or dish soap), dip in a rag, and scrub your board.
+Simply take some warm soapy water (you could use hand soap or dish soap), dip in a rag, and scrub your board clean.

 You'll want to use about 1 teaspoon of vinegar to every 1 cup of water to make this solution.
 You can then either put the solution into a bowl or a spray bottle and scrub with a paper towel.

 Peroxide doesn't need to be diluted to use to clean your whiteboard.
-Simply place some on a rag and then wipe the board where it needs extra cleaning.
+Simply place a small amount on a rag and then wipe the board where it needs extra cleaning.

 4. Rubbing Alcohol

 Rubbing Alcohol also doesn't need to be diluted to clean a dry erase board.
 It's best used to place in a spray bottle, spray the whiteboard directly, and then wipe clean.
-(Rubbing alcohol can also be used on stubborn ink stains!)
+(Rubbing alcohol can also be used on stubborn stains from dry erase ink!)

 5. Dry Erase Cleaner